Pension drawdown — the complete UK guide.

 The Money Purchase Annual Allowance (MPAA) is one of the most consequential pension rules that almost nobody knows about until it is too late.
 Here is how it works:

-Once you take any taxable flexible income from a defined-contribution pension — whether through drawdown, UFPLS, or a small pots payment — the amount you can contribute to pensions in the future drops from £60,000 per year to £10,000 per year.
+Once you take taxable flexible income from a defined-contribution pension — for example through flexi-access drawdown or UFPLS — the amount you can contribute to money purchase pensions in the future drops from £60,000 per year to £10,000 per year.
 This is permanent and irreversible.
+A qualifying small pot lump sum does not trigger the MPAA.

 The MPAA was introduced to prevent "pension recycling" — the practice of withdrawing from your pension tax-free then re-contributing to get tax relief a second time.
 But it catches many people who had no intention of recycling.